club-eh/ctf-2023-challenges/blinkenlights-1/README.md

 <details>
   <summary>Answer Summary</summary>
-  This challenge displays a hidden message in morse code.<br>
+  &emsp;This challenge displays a hidden message in morse code.<br>
-  Both lights on is a "-" and one light on is a ".".<br>
+  &emsp;Both lights on is a "-" and one light on is a ".".<br>
-  I created a solve script for color version this challenge.
+  &emsp;I created a solve script for color version this challenge.
 It is located in this folder and called Blinkenlights-1-solve.py
 </details>

 <details>